Louis' Lunch: Operations

 The Louis' Lunch menu consists of "The Burger," potato salad, potato chips, and homemade pie.
-Louis' Lunch makes their hamburger sandwiches from ground steak made from a blend of five cuts of beef.
+The restaurant makes their hamburger sandwiches from ground steak made from a blend of five cuts of beef.
 The hamburgers are then flame broiled vertically.
-The hamburgers are prepared with cheese, tomato or onion, then served on two square pieces of toasted white bread.
+They are prepared with cheese spread, tomato, or onion, then served on two square pieces of toasted white bread.

-Louis' Lunch flame broils the hamburgers in the original cast iron vertical gas broilers manufactured by the Bridge and Beach, Co., St. Louis, Missouri, in 1898.
+Louis' Lunch flame broils the hamburgers in the original cast iron vertical gas broilers manufactured by the Bridge and Beach Company in 1898.
 The stoves use hinged steel wire gridirons to hold the hamburgers in place while they cook simultaneously on both sides.
 The gridirons were made by Luigi Pieragostini and patented in 1938.
 A sharp cheese spread is used, as opposed to sliced cheese.
 The restaurant uses a 1929 Savory Radiant Gas Toaster.

-The restaurant is traditionally closed during the month of August (for vacation).
-In 2014, Louis' Lunch was closed from August 3 to September 1.
+The restaurant is traditionally closed during the month of August for vacation.